LukarioMC/COMP-4800-37/README.md

  - `BACKUP_INTERVAL=` - How often in milliseconds to backup the database.
  - `MAX_BACKUPS=` - Max number of backup version stored concurrently.
 If exceeded, oldest backups will be trimed.
  - `BACKUP_DIR_NAME=` - Name of the directory where database backups will be stored.
- - `MAX_DIR_SIZE=` - Max cumulative file size of the backup directory.
+ - `MAX_DIR_SIZE=` - Max cumulative file size of the backup directory in MB.
 If exceeded, oldest backups will be trimed.

 Scripts:
 Run the following using 'npm run [cmd]'